SEN Information and Disability Report

 5.What support will there be for my child’s overall wellbeing?

 The Headteacher, Assistant Headteachers and the SENCo are responsible for the monitoring of pastoral needs and provision across the school, with the class teachers having main responsibility for the pupils in their care.
 We have a strong PSHE curriculum and pastoral care is an integral part of our school ethos.
+The school has a dedicated ELSA who supports well-being through daily check-ins, 1:1 sessions to address specific needs and by monitoring / following up children’s entries on ‘Moodly’ (mental health tracking app).
 All school staff have a responsibility to report to a senior staff member or the SENCo any concerns they may have for a child.
 We can support children to access a therapist in school where their emotional needs are significant.

 6.What specialist services and expertise are available at or accessed by the school?